Hari-Charan-00/DigitalWallet/README.md

-A digital tracker that help in money savings
+A digital tracker that helps in money savings
 I'll update this README.md

 📌 Phase 1 – Planning the MVP